Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 #### Test the scenario
 * Firstly, you need to spin-up a new Redis Enterprise cluster or Redis Stack server.
 * Then, for testing above scenarios we need to create above data models like investors, account, security_lot objects.
-  Here, we will ingest considerable amount of stock-purchase data for multiple accounts pertaining to 2 stocks: RDBMOTORS and RDBFOODS.
+  Here, we will ingest considerable amount of stock-purchase data for multiple accounts pertaining to 2 stocks: ABCMOTORS and ABCFOOD.
   For this, we will use `generator.py` file present in `data_generators` folder (used to ingest data into Redis) and execute following steps:

       source venv/bin/activate